What does the West invest in Africa? – DW – 07/05/2024

 "High risk means high returns, so when an investor lends money to an organization in Africa, even banks, they will lend it at an interest rate that they can't even get away with it."

-Menzi Ndlovu agrees, highlighting that the West hedges its risks in Africa by diversifying its investments elsewhere in the world: "We are seeing Western investments going to places like Asia, places like the Middle-East, and a lot of investment stays in the West itself," he explained.
+Ndlovu agrees, highlighting that the West hedges its risks in Africa by diversifying its investments elsewhere in the world.
+"We are seeing Western investments going to places like Asia, places like the Middle-East, and a lot of investment stays in the West itself," he explained.

 Adjei-Twum believes that governments in Africa need to change their approach when dealing with the West if they want to be on an equal footing: "The governments have to have the right policies in place," she told DW, warning against policies that make Africa look "desperate for help."